autowarefoundation/autoware.universe/planning/behavior_path_planner/autoware_behavior_path_static_obstacle_avoidance_module/README.md

 If the parameter `detection_area.static` is set to `true`, the module creates detection area whose longitudinal distance is `max_forward_distance`.

-If the parameter `detection_area.static` is set to `false`, the module creates detection area so that the ego can avoid objects with minimum lateral jerk value.
-Thus, the longitudinal distance is depends on lateral maximum shift length, lateral jerk constraints and current ego speed.
+If the parameter `detection_area.static` is set to `false`, the module creates a detection area so that the ego can avoid objects with minimum lateral jerk value.
+Thus, the longitudinal distance depends on maximum lateral shift length, lateral jerk constraints and current ego speed.
 Additionally, it has to consider the distance used for the preparation phase.

 ```c++
 ...